evmcnb/quartz-v3/content/Benign Prostatic Hyperplasia.md

 ## Diagnostic Tests

 - **Digital Rectal Exam (DRE):** Examination of the prostate through the rectum to assess its size and texture.
-- **Prostate-Specific Antigen (PSA) Test:** Blood test to measure PSA levels (elevated levels may indicate BPH or other prostate conditions).
+- **Prostate-Specific Antigen (PSA) Test:** Usually normal in BPH, may be raised in prostate cancer
 - **Urinalysis:** To rule out urinary tract infections or other conditions.

 ## Management

 1. **Watchful Waiting:** For mild symptoms, regular monitoring without immediate treatment.

 2. **Lifestyle Changes:** Reducing caffeine and alcohol intake, limiting fluids before bedtime.

-3. **Medications:** Alpha-blockers to relax prostate muscles, 5-alpha reductase inhibitors to reduce DHT levels.
+3. **Medications:** Tamsulosin - alpha-blocker to relax prostate muscles, finasteride - 5-alpha reductase inhibitor to reduce DHT levels.
+Finasteride is indicated when there is a significantly enlarged prostate.

 4. **Minimally Invasive Procedures:** Transurethral resection of the prostate (TURP), laser therapy, prostate stents.

 5. **Surgery:** In severe cases, surgical removal of the enlarged part of the prostate.

 ## Complications/red Flags